Is A Plymouth Pilot Right For You?

 Running costs and ongoing maintenance

 One of the genuine advantages of a displacement hull is fuel economy.
-At cruising speeds, these boats are efficient.
-The Pilot 16' uses around 0.75 litres per hour, the Pilot 18' around one litre, and the Pilot 24' around three litres.
+At cruising speeds these boats are efficient in a way that planing designs simply cannot match.
+The Pilot 16' uses around 0.75 litres per hour, the Pilot 18' around one litre and the Pilot 24' around three litres.
 For anyone who goes out regularly, that efficiency makes a real difference over a season compared with a planing boat covering similar ground.

 Engine servicing follows standard marine intervals.
-Annual servicing, proper winterisation, and a habit of basic checks before each trip cover the majority of what the boat needs.
-Both Beta Marine and Yanmar offer a self-service warranty on new engines, which makes owner-level servicing more practical than it might be with some other brands.
+Annual servicing, proper winterisation and basic checks before each trip cover the majority of what the boat needs.
+Both Beta Marine and Yanmar offer a self-service warranty on new engines, which makes owner-level servicing practical rather than something to be avoided.

 Who a Plymouth Pilot probably isn't for